-Hello everyone, this is Dr. Vishal Trivedi from department of biosciences and bioengineering IIT Guwahati.
-And what we were discussing we were discussing about the biomolecules and in the previous lecture we have discussed about the proteins.
-So we have started discussing about the proteins that the proteins are made up of the amino acids and these amino acids are having a general structures where they have the central C alpha carbon and on this central C alpha carbon we have the four different types of functional groups which are attached to each on one side it has the amino group on the other side it has the carboxyl group and third side it has the hydrogen and the fourth side it has the functional side chains and based on the functional side chains the amino acid can be classified into four different groups 20 different types.
-It could be vary from the very simple glycine to a very, very complicated tryptophan and depending on the side chain, it can be of the different molecular weights and different types of properties.
-So, it could be a hydrophobic amino acids, it could be a hydrophilic amino acids, it could be a polar amino acids, it could be negatively charged amino acid or it could be a positively charged amino acid.
+And in the previous lecture, we have discussed about the proteins.
+So, we have started discussing about the proteins, that the proteins are made up of, of the amino acids and these amino acids are having a general structure, where they have the central C alpha-carbon.
+And on this central C alpha-carbon, we have the four different types of functional groups which are attached to each.

+On one side it has the amino group, on the other side it has the carboxyl group, and the third side it has the hydrogen, and the fourth side it has the functional side chains.
+And based on the functional side chain, amino acid can be classified into 4 different groups, 20 different types.
+It could be vary from the very simple glycine to a very, very complicated tryptophan.
+And depending on the side chain, it can be of the different molecular weights and different types of properties.
+So, it could be a hydrophobic amino acid, it could be a hydrophilic amino acid, it could be a polar amino acid, it could be negatively charged amino acid, or it could be a positively charged.